-!
-Forget to note how enrollee/caregiver are educated about health condition changes, how they demonstrate understanding of the treatment plan, and actions to be taken if warranted (Factor 5).
+- !
+Forget to note how enrollee/caregiver are educated about health condition changes, how they demonstrate understanding of the treatment plan, and actions to be taken if warranted (Factor 5). - !
+Forget to include your process for planned and unplanned transitions.

 Reminders for this Review Period